 Almost all my photographs are taken in the north of England and are based around fells, waterfalls and the sea.
 Its where I'm happiest and the variety of the scenery is endless.
 I have discovered that there are so many small corners which are relatively unknown, but which are a delight to a photographer.

 I am an active member of York Photographic Society and am currently the President until the end of season.
 I have given talks at a couple of clubs and am keen to continue doing so.
-Not surprisingly they are based on my adventures around the North of England.
+Not surprisingly they are mostly based on my adventures around the North of England.